 Of course, there is nothing terribly new about this ahem “new” timekeeper.
 Besides the color of the dial (which is cool, and may look even cooler if you happen to own a Mercedes-Benz SLS in that sexy AMG Sepang Brown color), I don’t see any new elements either on its case or on its face that would have differentiated the Panamericanfrom, say, the Navitimer Blue Sky 60th Anniversary.

-Oh, yes, the case back is now equipped with a sapphire crystal that allows you to admire from time to time the in-house Caliber 01 automatic chronograph movement and the choice of straps now includes an expensive Barenia leather band, but apart from that I don’t see nothing innovative about it.
+Oh, yes, the case back is now equipped with a sapphire crystal that allows you to admire from time to time the in-house Caliber 01 automatic chronograph movement and the choice of straps now includes an expensive Barenia leather band, but apart from that, I don’t see anything innovative about it.
 It looks like just another version of an already well-known watch, which it certainly is.

 Still, I must admit that the watch indeed looks great: while Breitlings are often associated with lots of bling and not much of good taste, their collection is getting better and better as the Swiss brand introduces new timekeepers.

 What does make me a bit unhappy about this gadget is its water resistance rating.
-For a sporty chronograph, the official WR of 30 m seems a tad ridiculous, to say the least.
+For a sporty chronograph, the official WR of just 30 meters is a tad ridiculous, to say the least.